A new government department

 Not only were there multiple disparate systems — which were difficult to manage as an integrated asset — but the documentation of this environment was also either not available or inconsistent.

-This created an ICT investment decision-making process that lacked consistent and transparency and did not allow DPIE to make informed decisions about their technology needs.
+This created an ICT investment decision-making process that lacked consistency and transparency and did not allow it to make informed decisions about its technology needs.

 Some of the requirements of this project included managing the delivery of: